AlcoholRehabHelp Logo

 • Physical and mental health issues

-Some seniors use alcohol as a coping tool to help them deal with the challenges they face in their later years.
-There is no single cause of alcoholism in the elderly.
 Like cases of alcoholism in any other age group, the reasons are as varied as the individuals with the problem.
-The challenges that occur as we age are as difficult as those we face at any age and many turn to alcohol to cope.
+The challenges that occur as we age are as tricky as those we face at any age and many turn to alcohol to cope.

 Sponsored